decred/dcrdex/docs/wiki/Client-Installation-and-Configuration.md

 ### Dependencies

 1. [Go 1.19 or 1.20](https://golang.org/doc/install)
 2. (optional) [Node 18 or 20](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is used to bundle resources for the browser interface.
-It's important to note that the DEX client has no external JavaScript dependencies.
+It's important to note that Bison Wallet has no external JavaScript dependencies.
 The client doesn't import any Node packages.
 We only use Node to lint and compile our own JavaScript and css resources.
 This build step is not required if building from a release branch such as `release-v0.6`.
 3. At least 2 GB of available system memory.

 ### Build from Source